martin-t/cvars/README.md

     g_rocket_launcher_ammo_max: i32,
     g_rocket_launcher_damage: f32,
 }

+impl Cvars {
+    pub fn new() -> Self {
+        Self {
+            g_rocket_launcher_ammo_max: 20,
+            g_rocket_launcher_damage: 100.0,
+        }
+    }
+}
 ```

-The player wants to change a cvar and types `g_rocket_launcher_damage 150` into the game's console or stdin - you get both the cvar name and new value as strings so you can't do `cvars.g_rocket_launcher_damage = 150`.
-Instead, you call `cvars.set_str("g_rocket_launcher_damage", "150");` which looks up the correct field and parses the value into the proper type.
+The player wants to change a cvar and types `g_rocket_launcher_damage 150` into the game's console or stdin.
+You get both the cvar name and new value as strings so you can't do `cvars.g_rocket_launcher_damage = 150`.
+You need to look up the correct field based on the string - this is what `cvars` does - it generates `set_str` (among other things).
+You call `cvars.set_str("g_rocket_launcher_damage", "150");` which looks up the right field and parses the value into its type.
 From then on, rockets do 150 damage.

-The important thing is that you can still access your cvars as regular struct fields - e.g. `player.health -= cvars.g_rocket_launcher_damage;`.
+The important thing is that in the rest of your application, you can still access your cvars as regular struct fields - e.g. `player.health -= cvars.g_rocket_launcher_damage;`.
 This means you only need to use strings when the user (player or developer when debugging or testing a different balance) is reading or writing the values.
 The rest of your gamelogic is still statically typed and using a cvar in gamecode is just a field access without any overhead.

 See [examples/stdin.rs](https://github.com/martin-t/cvars/blob/master/examples/stdin.rs) for a small runnable example.

 For a real-world example, look at [how RecWars uses cvars](https://github.com/martin-t/rec-wars/blob/master/src/cvars.rs).

-### Enums
+## Enums

 Cvar values can have any type which implements the `FromStr` and `Display` traits.
 If you want to use enums, it's best to derive these traits automatically via `[strum](https://crates.io/crates/strum)`.